-These quinoa breakfast cookies taste like dessert, but are healthy enough for breakfast!
+These vegan breakfast cookies taste like dessert, but are healthy enough for breakfast!
 Flavored with banana, peanut butter, oats, quinoa & chocolate!

 We're big fans of breakfast cookies around here, aren't we?
-There's been a total of four different flavors so far – Toasted Coconut Quinoa Breakfast Cookies, Zucchini Bread Quinoa Breakfast Cookies (one of my faves!!), Carrot Cake Quinoa Breakfast Cookies and Pumpkin Pie Quinoa Breakfast Cookies – and honestly, I think these new ones might be my favorite.
+There have been a lot of different flavors so far including Zucchini Bread Quinoa Breakfast Cookies, Carrot Cake Quinoa Breakfast Cookies and even Pumpkin Pie Quinoa Breakfast Cookies – and honestly, I think these new ones might be my favorite.

 If you haven't tried quinoa breakfast cookies before, you might wonder, “are these actually suitable for breakfast?”

-Yes, my friend they are.
-They're gluten-free, vegan (which means no dairy, eggs or honey), oil-free and naturally sweetened.
-The base is banana, flaxseed meal, peanut butter and a little bit of maple syrup.
-Then we mix in oats, quinoa flakes, chia seeds, some spices and then our add ins.
+These cookies are gluten-free, vegan (which means no dairy, eggs, or honey), oil-free, and naturally sweetened.
+The base is banana, flaxseed meal, peanut butter, and a little bit of maple syrup.
+Then we mix in oats, quinoa flakes, chia seeds, some spices, and then our add-ins.

 So basically…it's like we're eating a bowl of oatmeal but in cookie form.

 Similar to other cookies, you basically just mix them all together, pop them onto your baking sheet, and baking them up.
 They're soft and gooey, but the star of the show with these cookies is the ingredient list.

 The goodies inside these gluten free breakfast cookies are just too hard to resist!